bhaskardua/FSWD-Project-1-Movie-Trailer-Website/README.md

  `python entertainment_center.py`

-If all goes well the Movie Trailer Website should open in a web browser.
+If all goes well a html file would be generated and the Movie Trailer Website would automatically open in a web browser.
+In case it does not then check for the fresh_tomatoes.html file and manually open it in a browser.